Bira/octopus-carnival/_drafts/wir-mm-4e-hydra.md

 ### Flamekiss Hydra (MV)

-A fire-themed hydra, this is a Large Natural Beast (repitile) and a Level 12 Solo Brute with 496 HP.
+A fire-themed hydra, this is a Large Natural Beast (reptile) and a Level 12 Solo Brute with 496 HP.
 Flamekiss hydras have a land speed of 5 and no swim speed, but also have Resist 10 Fire.
 They lose heads at 372, 248 and 124 HP, and PCs can prevent them from growing more by dealing cold or acid damage before their next turn starts.

 Flamekiss hydras have the same attacks as the base model, plus Flame Kiss (Close Blast 3 vs. Reflex) which deals immediate and ongoing fire damage (save